Octopus AIM ITS

 Please note you can only apply for this offer as a new investor if you have a professional financial qualification, if you hold a role in professional financial services, or if you hold a professional financial role (e.g. finance director).
 If you are an existing investor, this restriction does not apply to you.

-The Octopus AIM Inheritance Tax Service is available in or outside an ISA.
-It seeks to take advantage of Business Property Relief (BPR) whereby shares in certain AIM companies should be exempt from IHT after two years if you still hold them on death.
-Currently over £870 million is invested in the Octopus AIM IHT service.
+The Octopus AIM Inheritance Tax Service is available either within an ISA wrapper or without.
+It seeks to take advantage of Business Property Relief (BPR) whereby shares in certain AIM companies become eligible for IHT relief after two years, provided you still hold them on death.

 - Impressive long term performance record (not a guide to the future)